-For many months now, many of us have been in a perpetual state of waiting: Waiting for COVID-19 to subside, for pandemic restrictions to ease, and for our turn to get the vaccine.
+During the early part of 2021, many of us were in a perpetual state of waiting: Waiting for COVID-19 to subside, for pandemic restrictions to ease and for our turn to get the vaccine.

-But even with glimmers of hope that we may soon return to a more normal state, it’s clear that some of the changes we’ve made as a result of the pandemic will be long lasting, perhaps even permanent.
+However, even if those optimistic forecasts pan out, it’s clear that some of the changes we’ve made as a result of the pandemic will be long-lasting, perhaps even permanent.

-Some of those may be positive.
-Others may forever remain annoying reminders of this unusual time.
+Some of those changes may be positive.
+Others may forever remain annoying reminders of an unusual time.

 No one can predict the future, but here’s a look at many things that might be part of our lives for a long time to come.

 1. No magazines in waiting rooms

 Waiting rooms have been famous for their ancient issues of magazines.
 (That Spiro Agnew seems like a real up-and-comer.)
 But now the Centers for Disease Control recommends that dental offices, for one, clear waiting areas of toys, magazines and other shared objects that can’t easily be disinfected.

 Bringing your own books, magazines and smartphone games may have to be the way we while away the time in waiting rooms for the foreseeable future.
 If you prefer not to pay for magazines, check out “4 Ways to Read Magazines for Free or Cheap.”

 Some employers offered work-at-home options before the pandemic.
 But now, many more do.